 Chris is a graduate of Yale University and American University Washington College of Law, where he served as managing editor of the American University Law Review and competed as a member of the Moot Court Honor Society.
 Prior to joining the firm, Chris completed a one-year fellowship with the Honorable Diana E. Murphy, U.S. Court of Appeals for the Eighth Circuit.

-- Represents healthcare services company and laboratory in qui tam suit alleging use of defective lab tests.
+- Represented healthcare services company and laboratory in qui tam suit alleging use of defective lab tests.

-- Defends global healthcare device and supply company in qui tam suit involving alleged fraudulently obtained government contract.
+- Defended global healthcare device and supply company in qui tam suit involving alleged fraudulently obtained government contract.